loyihsu/photogif-mac/README.md

 ## How to use it?

 * Import the images (drag and drop into the window supported).
-* Setup the time (in seconds) it should stay on screen.
+* Set up the time (in seconds) it should stay on screen.
 * Choose your output path.
 * Hit `Generate` and you are good to go ✅.